 How to download ebooks

-Authorized users of Concordia University Library can download selected ebooks in PDF format onto their personal computers from the ebrary and EBSCOhost platforms.
+Authorized users of Concordia University Library can download selected ebooks in PDF format onto their personal computers from the Ebook Central and EBSCOhost platforms.
 These downloaded ebook files can then be transferred onto a variety of mobile reading devices (including iPads) for offline use.
 Ebooks can also be downloaded directly to iPad tablets that have the appropriate app installed.
-Some titles in ebrary and EBSCOhost are unavailable for downloading.
+Some titles in Ebook Central and EBSCOhost are unavailable for downloading.
 Users must be connected to the Concordia network in order to access downloadable ebooks.

-Note: The instructions below currently apply only to the ebrary and EBSCOhost platforms.
+Note: The instructions below currently apply only to the Ebook Central and EBSCOhost platforms.
 Many other ebook platforms accessible to Concordia users permit downloading and viewing of ebooks in standard PDF format.

 Ebook downloads with Adobe Digital Editions

-Currently, selected ebooks accessed on the ebrary and EBSCOhost platforms can be downloaded in their entirety in PDF format by authorized Concordia Library users, using a free software package called Adobe Digital Editions.
+Currently, selected ebooks accessed on the Ebook Central and EBSCOhost platforms can be downloaded in their entirety in PDF format by authorized Concordia Library users, using a free software package called Adobe Digital Editions.

 This software enforces Digital Rights Management (DRM) on the downloaded files, restricting the time period during which the ebook can be used, as well as the number of devices (6) to which it can be transferred; there may also be restrictions on the number of pages that can be printed.